 Academic and Institutional Leadership

-The founder and head of the interuniversity chair in Fluid Dynamical Systems is Rui Alexandre Pita Perdigão, also Chair Professor in Physics of Complex Systems and Climate Dynamics, Head of the Meteoceanics Institute for Complex System Science and Director of the associated Doctoral School, headquartered in Vienna, Austria, and with presences across Europe and North America, articulated through the recently established North Atlantic Climate Centre that he also chairs.
+The founder and head of the interuniversity chair in Fluid Dynamical Systems is Rui Perdigão, also Chair Professor in Physics of Complex Systems and Climate Dynamics, founding Head of the Meteoceanics Institute for Complex System Science and of the associated Doctoral School, with presences across Europe and North America, including through the recently founded North Atlantic Climate Centre.

-Moreover, Rui Perdigão also serves as Editor in international journals including Earth System Dynamics (European Geosciences Union), Section Editor-in-Chief for Weather, Events and Impacts at Climate, Associated Editor for Interdisciplinary Physics at Frontiers in Physics, and sits at scientific councils and advisory panels from diverse international research and funding institutions.
+Moreover, Rui Perdigão also serves as Editor in international journals including Earth System Dynamics (European Geosciences Union), Section Editor-in-Chief for Weather, Events and Impacts at Climate, Associate Editor for Interdisciplinary Physics at Frontiers in Physics, and sits at scientific councils and advisory panels from diverse international research and funding institutions.